Melanistic Masks (Em)

 What is a Melanistic Mask?

-The Extension-Locus is part of the pigment type switching system.
-Different variants at this gene locus cause different amounts of eumelanin in the coat.
+The extension locus is part of the pigment type switching system.
+Different variants of this gene cause different amounts of eumelanin in the coat.

 Emask or short Em is the dominant allele in this series and is responsible for a melanistic mask.